What are Congenital Anomalies?

 - Abdominal pain

-Typically, your women’s health care doctor will be able to identify a congenital anomaly of your genital tract during a complete review of your medical history and physical examination.
+Typically, your women’s healthcare doctor will be able to identify a congenital anomaly of your genital tract during a complete review of your medical history and physical examination.
 Other diagnostic procedures may include:

 - Hysterosalpingogram (HSG)—An HSG is an X-ray procedure typically used to assess fertility.